 Tips for Removing Avocado Stains

-You may want to wear rubber gloves when you are doing this task as even mild detergent, and stain remover stick can be harsh on your skin or loosen up nail polish.
+You may want to wear rubber gloves when you are doing this task.
+Mild detergents and stain removers can be harsh on your skin or destroy nail polish.
 Keep your manicure fresh by protecting it when you do household chores and the laundry.

 Remember, only dry the clothing once you are sure all traces of the stain are gone.
 This may be hard to tell while the fabric is wet but resist the temptation to dry it.